Click here to subscribe to my free fortnightly Life Coaching Accelerators, for insider coaching tips.

 Page Summary

-This page will give you lots of information and do's and don'ts on how to network effectively, in person or through social media and build strong relationships with colleagues, peers and potential life coaching clients.
+This page will give you lots of information on where to network in person and do's and don'ts on how to network effectively.
+You'll learn how to build strong authentic relationships with colleagues, peers and potential life coaching clients.

 Why Network In Person?